Florida marijuana laws

 Does Florida accept out-of-state medical cards?

-Florida does not accept out-of-state medical marijuana cards.
+No, Florida does not accept out-of-state medical marijuana cards.

 When does my Florida medical marijuana card expire?